Non-governmental organization: History

 International non-governmental organizations date back to at least the late 18th century, and there were an estimated 1,083 NGOs by 1914.
 International NGOs were important to the anti-slavery and women's suffrage movements, and peaked at the time of the 1932–1934 World Disarmament Conference.

 The term became popular with the 1945 founding of the United Nations in 1945; Article 71 in Chapter X of its charter stipulated consultative status for organizations which are neither governments nor member states.
 An international NGO was first defined in resolution 288 (X) of the United Nations Economic and Social Council (ECOSOC) on February 27, 1950, as "any international organization that is not founded by an international treaty".
 The role of NGOs and other "major groups" in sustainable development was recognized in Chapter 27 of Agenda 21.
 The rise and fall of international NGOs matches contemporary events, waxing in periods of growth and waning in times of crisis.
 The United Nations gave non-governmental organizations observer status at its assemblies and some meetings.
 According to the UN, an NGO is a private, not-for-profit organization which is independent of government control and is not merely an opposition political party.
+An observer has access to most meetings and relevant documentation.

 The rapid development of the non-governmental sector occurred in Western countries as a result of the restructuring of the welfare state.
 Globalization of that process occurred after the fall of the communist system, and was an important part of the Washington Consensus.

 Twentieth-century globalization increased the importance of NGOs.
 International treaties and organizations, such as the World Trade Organization, focused on capitalist interests.
 To counterbalance this trend, NGOs emphasize humanitarian issues, development aid, and sustainable development.
 An example is the World Social Forum, a rival convention of the World Economic Forum held each January in Davos, Switzerland.
 The fifth World Social Forum, in Porto Alegre, Brazil in January 2005, was attended by representatives of over 1,000 NGOs.
 The 1992 Earth Summit in Rio de Janeiro, attended by about 2,400 representatives, was the first to demonstrate the power of international NGOs in environmental issues and sustainable development.
 Transnational NGO networking has become extensive.